-On occasion, worm castings which haven’t been screened may contain worm eggs.
+On occasion, worm castings that haven’t been screened may contain worm eggs.
 Allowing for airflow in your storage ensures that if they hatch, the worms will stay alive until you check the bucket the next time.
 Screening the castings can help you remove worms and break up larger clumps.

 Where To Buy Worm Castings